-Although they still imitate a great deal, children in this age group increasingly recognize the symbolic connections between toys and the real world, and start to pretend more often than younger children.
+Although they still imitate a great deal, children in this age group increasingly recognize the symbolic connections between toys and the real world, and they start to pretend more often than younger children.
 This pretend play also occurs in more complex ways.
-Children in this age group have a low to moderate degree of fine motor dexterity and control, and can handle slightly larger (12 to 18 inches) and heavier (8 to 16 ounces) dolls and stuffed toys.
+Children in this age group have a low-to-moderate degree of fine motor dexterity and control and can handle slightly larger (12 to 18 inches) and heavier (8 to 16 ounces) dolls and stuffed toys.
 Soft, rounded, pliable, and cuddly dolls and stuffed toys are most attractive.
 Pale or pastel colors also begin to attract this age group.
-These toys may have a small number (about two to four) of familiar accessories, such as a blanket or bone.
-Appropriate dolls and stuffed toys are easily carried, nonthreatening, and familiar looking with a friendly appearance.
+Dolls and stuffed toys may have a small number (about two to four) of familiar toy accessories, such as a pet carrier, bone, blanket, stroller, or baby bottle.
+Children will also pretend to feed a doll with a baby bottle at this age.
+Bottles with faux liquid inside, which disappears when flipped over, may be introduced to this age group due to children's familiarity with baby bottles.

+Appropriate dolls and stuffed toys are easily carried, non-threatening, and familiar-looking with a friendly appearance.
 Characteristics like these are important for children in this age group to initiate pretend episodes and to practice being friends or caring partners.
-As children in this age group approach 3 years of age, dolls become more appealing when they have a low to moderate level of realistic details in their facial features, hair, clothing, and accessories.
+As children in this age group approach 3 years of age, dolls become more appealing when they have a low-to-moderate level of realistic details in their facial features, hair, clothing, and accessories.
 This is especially true for baby dolls.
 Children of this age also begin to appreciate eyes that move, like baby dolls that sleep and wake up.
-Dolls and stuffed toys that are stiffly posed or elaborately detailed (for example, those with fine lace or intricate patterns on clothing, or those with facial wrinkles) are not as appealing.
+Dolls and stuffed toys that are stiffly posed or elaborately detailed (e.g., those with fine lace or intricate patterns on clothing, or those with facial wrinkles) are not as appealing.

-Two-year-olds are attracted to dolls and stuffed toys that have a low to moderate level of cause and effect, such as toys that produce sounds, lights, or other actions when pushed, or ones that permit simple manipulations of the heads or extremities.
+Two-year-olds are attracted to dolls and stuffed toys that have a low-to-moderate level of causeand-effect, such as toys that produce sounds, lights, or other actions when pushed, or ones that permit simple manipulations of the heads or extremities.
 Children in this age group will squeeze dolls and stuffed toys in various places to see if they can cause some kind of effect.
 Single, predictable interactions with talking dolls and stuffed toys activated by a button press begin to foster a sense of control and mastery, especially if they are associated with familiar characters the child recognizes from various media, books, or family and everyday contexts.
-At this age, children have the socioemotional capabilities of envisioning interactions between two dolls and stuffed toys.
-Toys that move, bounce, sing, talk, or dance with a button press or voice activation may result in some children trying to make one interactive doll talk to another.
-However, any sound that is too loud, sudden or extreme coming from the doll could cause the child to avoid the toy.
+Familiarity and captivating cause-and-effect features can help to balance out less cuddly forms, dull colors, and other less desirable features.
 Interactive or talking toys that require sequential actions to use them are less appealing.
-Familiarity and captivating cause-and-effect features can help to balance out less cuddly forms, dull colors, and other less desirable features.
+Additionally, any sound that is too loud, sudden, or extreme could cause the child to avoid the toy.